nauam/Courses/docs/learning/howto/java-plugin.md

 - Fully cross-platform
 - All code dependencies can be packaged with the plugin
-- Robust access to QW Control context data
+- Robust access to Rundeck context data
 - Testability
 - Use any JVM language